8 Signs Labor Is Near (And When to Take Action!)

 What are the stages of labor?

-There are three stages of labor, according to Cleveland Clinic.
+There are three stages of labor.
 The first stage includes the early or latent phase of labor and the active phase.
-The second stage of labor begins when you’re fully dilated; it involves pushing baby out.
+The second stage of labor begins when you’re fully dilated—it involves pushing baby out.
 The third stage of labor is delivery of the placenta.

 Your body will give you lots of physical cues in advance of baby’s debut.
 Still, validating these early signs of labor can be challenging—especially for first time moms.
 You may wonder: “Is this a true indication of labor?”
 The answer: Only time will tell.
 Try to stay calm, monitor your contractions and don’t be embarrassed to call your doctor—even if you’re not entirely confident it’s go time.
-Rest assured that baby is coming (sooner or later!).
+One way or another, baby is coming (sooner or later!).
 You’ve got this.

 Christine Greves, MD, is an ob-gyn at the Winnie Palmer Hospital for Women & Babies in Orlando, Florida.
 She received her medical degree from the University Of South Florida College Of Medicine.